-REQUIRED ι JNITS
+REQUIRED UNITS

 FBE 529 Financial Analysis and

 Valuation 3

-FBE 535 Applied Finance in Fixed i
+FBE 535 Applied Finance in Fix ed

 Income Securities 3

 FBE 553ab Applied Portfolio

 Management 3-3

-At least one of the fo ollowing:
+At least one of the following:

 ACCT 572 Corporate Accounting

 and Reporting 3

 ACCT 581 Financial Statement

 Analysis 3

-For current USC graduate students, courses credited to the Graduate Certificate in Financial Analysis and Valuation may be completed in conjunction with course work required for the program in which the student is already enrolled.
+credited to the Graduate Certificate in Financial Analysis and Valuation may be completed in conjunction with course work required for the program in which the student is already enrolled.
 Applicability of these courses to the student's primary degree program is determined by the student's home department.
 Current M.B.A. students may apply all 15 units of the graduate certificate program to their M.B.A. degree.
 For USC alumni, courses completed in conjunction with the individual's prior degree may not be credited toward the certificate.
-Appropriate substitutions for required courses will be determined and documented by the program
+Appropriate substitutions for required courses will be determined and documented by the program director.